 What causes swimmer's ear?

-Under normal conditions the skin of the ear is protected by waxy, water repellent secretions from sebaceous and apocrine glands.
+Under normal conditions, the skin of the ear is protected by waxy, water repellent secretions from sebaceous and apocrine glands.
 However, when these normal barriers are lost the skin becomes inflamed and macerated.
 Which increases the risk of invasion from bacterial or fungal organisms.

-A common cause of breakdown of this barrier happens when water enters the ear canal and doesn’t drain out, such as when you go swimming or wash your hair.
+A common cause of the breakdown of this barrier happens when water enters the ear canal and doesn’t drain out, such as when you go swimming or wash your hair.
 When the ear canal is wet for a long period of time, the skin becomes soft and ‘soggy’.
-This not only makes it more susceptible to injury, it also makes an ideal environment for bacteria or fungi to flourish and cause an infection.
+This not only makes it more susceptible to injury, but it also makes an ideal environment for bacteria or fungi to flourish and cause an infection.

-Other causes may include:
+Other causes and contributing conditions may include:

-Treatment for swimmer’s ear
+Treatment for Swimmer’s Ear

-In mild cases a doctor or nurse may clean the outer ear canal using a light suction device, called microsuction, and then prescribe an ointment or ear drops for you to use at home.
+In mild cases, a nurse may clean the outer ear canal using a light suction device, called Microsuction.
+A doctor may also prescribe an ointment or ear drops for you to use at home.

 Any water activities like swimming, surfing and diving should be avoided for the duration of the infection and for at least one week after.

 Some description text for this item